Filippo mancia, ph.d.

 Brianna Costabile, PH.D.

-Brianna is a former graduate student and Post Doc in the Mancia lab.
+Brianna is a former graduate student, F31 Fellow, and Post Doc in the Mancia lab.
 She is currently a Senior Scientist at Pfizer in San Diego.

 Joseph Pepe